collective/collective.googleanalytics/README.txt

 ================
 collective.googleanalytics ships with four default reports:

-* Site Visits This Month: Line Chart
+* Site Visits: Line Chart
-* Site Visits This Month: Sparkline
+* Site Visits: Sparkline
-* Top 5 Pages This Month: Table
+* Top 5 Pages: Table
-* Top 5 Sources This Month: Table
+* Top 5 Sources: Table

 All of these reports are site-wide reports, meaning that they will produce the same results regardless of where they are placed on the site.
 It is possible,